UCSD-ECE16/ece16-wi2020-anwarhsu/doc/lab 5 report.md

 > A. My sampling rate from last lab(unknown eroors) and data from lab 4 has too much noise.
 This has resulted in some of the resuslts as showsn by the 3.7 freq to be shown.
 These are the errors the the feequency domain holds.

 ### Challenge 3: Calculate Heart Rate with Frequency Domain Features
+We are using the idea of frquency domain and will compute an alg that would gives us the bpm

 > ![Image of challenge_1](images5/challenge_3_code.jpg)